 Most Escalating-Hostname View

 Here are presented some statistics for Privileged Access Management requests.
-In this tab, you will find a list with all hostnames, usernames, the number of total Admin Privilege requests made from each one, and the process name that was executed the most number of times.
+In this tab, you will find a list with all hostnames, usernames, the number of total Privileged Access Management requests made from each one, and the process name that was executed the most number of times.

 You can search through the entire list using the search box from the top of the grid.
 The operation can be performed through process name, hostname, or username.